Konoplich/Frecon/README.md

 - for every VT it creates, a link from `/run/frecon/vt%u` to `/dev/pts/X` where `%u` is terminal number from 0 to num-vts - 1 so the user can determine which VT uses which pts since pts number assignment is not deterministic.

+- /run/frecon/current is a symlink to currently active terminal (/run/frecon/vtX).
+It can be used to discover which terminal is currently active or to write text to currently active terminal.